EAI - Helping Corporate Leaders Accelerate India's Decarbonization Journey

 Prices

-The price of cotton stalk ranges from ₹3 to ₹3.5 per kg in its raw form, while briquettes made from cotton stalk are priced at around ₹7 per kg
+The price of cotton stalk ranges from ₹3 to ₹3.5 per kg in its raw form, while briquettes made from cotton stalk are priced at around ₹7 per kg.
+Fluctuations in cotton stalk price directly impact the cost-effectiveness of producing briquettes and pellets for industrial boiler use.

 Uses of Cotton Stalks